 - Intermediate: Burlesque.

 The senior grades will also undergo a ‘mock audition’.
-This will involve participants learning a short movement phrase from the examiner on the day to mimic a real lift audition scenario, along with personally preparing an audition solo to be examined.
+This will involve participants learning a short movement phrase from the examiner on the day to mimic a real life audition scenario, along with personally preparing an audition solo to be examined.

 Students in Levels Seven and above must also attend a conditioning class.